The application period for fiscal year (FY) 2019-20 is now closed.

 Application Due Date

-CalRecycle considers funding recommendations, and if approved, conditionally awards grants in this month (tentative).
+CalRecycle considers funding recommendations, and if approved, conditionally awards grant in this month (tentative).

 Grant Performance Period

-Grantee may incur costs after the issuance of the Notice to Proceed date to this date.
+Grantee may incur costs after the issuance of the Notice to Proceed to this date.

 Grant Administration Documents

 Terms and Conditions

 Notice: Submission of an application constitutes an acknowledgment that you have read these Terms and Conditions and understood and agreed that they will be part of the Grant Agreement upon an award of any grant funds.